Specialist Recruiters to India’s Public Health, Development and CSR Sectors!

 4. QUALIFICATIONS, EXPERIENCE AND COMPETENCIES:

-Applicants must have a Bachelor's degree in related field.
-Master’s degree shall be preferable.
-Additional relevant certifications, trainings and coursework shall also be considered.
+Applicants must have a Bachelor's degree in a related field.
+Applicants with a Master’s degree in a related field shall be preferred.
+Applicants with relevant certifications, trainings and coursework shall be at an advantage.

-(1) Applicants must possess a minimum of five years of relevant work experience in finance, WSS or international economic development sectors project and program management;
+(1) Applicants must possess a minimum of five years of project and program management experience in the areas of financial inclusion, rural banking, microfinance, financial consultancy or international economic development;

 Skills and Competencies: